browserengineering/book/book/embeds.md

 and the image can be animated, then that image is something very close to a *video*.
-But in practice, videos need very advanced encoding and encoding formats to minimize network and CPU costs, *and* these formats incur a lot of other complications, chief among them [Digital Rights Management][drm].
-To support all this, the `<video>` tag supported by real browsers provide built-in support for several common video [*codecs*][codec].^[In video, it's called a codec, but in images it's called a *format*--go figure.]
+But in practice, videos need very advanced encoding and encoding formats to minimize network and CPU costs, *and* these formats incur a lot of other complications, chief among them [Digital Rights Management (DRM)][drm].
+To support all this, the `<video>` tag supported by real browsers provides built-in support for several common video [*codecs*][codec] with DRM and hardware acceleration.^[In video, it's called a codec, but in images it's called a *format*--go figure.]
 And on top of all this, videos need built-in *media controls*, such as play and pause buttons, and volume controls.

 [^animated-gif]: See the exercise for animated images at the end of this chapter.